Basketball50/APEXApp/README.md

 High fatigue/stress → longer break (e.g., short walk, power nap)

 End or let the timer expire to see Session Summary.
 Use Dashboard and Performance Stats to view trends.

+## Doctronic Update Smoke Test

+This line verifies that Doctronic can pull a fresh APEX commit and update the KB.